 We’re holding a 4-day virtual TechSprint bringing together teams of majority female regulatory, technology, data and financial services experts.
 The aim will be to find solutions to issues that are being made worse by the coronavirus (Covid-19) pandemic or where women are being disproportionately affected.
 Through this TechSprint we aim to empower women by exploring innovation to increase women’s financial inclusion, resilience and access.
 See how to get involved.

 To support the TechSprint, we’ll be hosting a conference, bringing together speakers and participants to discuss the opportunities of technology and innovation.
 This is a chance to look at the challenges that women face and hear ideas from experts around the world.
-As part of this we would like to highlight solutions already available to consumers, with an opportunity to showcase these through a TechFair platform.
+The conference line up has been announced and registration is open.

 We’re also keen to showcase and highlight the female talent throughout the technology, data and financial services sectors, as well as the leaders and champions who advocate for vulnerable women every day.